-Virus pushes some California hospitals near ICU capacity - NewsBreak
+Virus Pushes Some California Hospitals Near ICU Capacity - NewsBreak

 Hospitals in the eight-county San Joaquin Valley region have had fewer than 10% of staffed adult ICU beds for three consecutive days.
 State officials labeled it a “surge,” triggering special rules announced last month that require nearby hospitals to accept transfer patients.

-In Fresno County and neighboring counties, the number of confirmed and suspected coronavirus patients in hospitals is more than double what it was four weeks ago, the Fresno Bee reported.
+In Fresno County and neighboring counties, the number of confirmed and suspected coronavirus patients in hospitals is more than double what it was four weeks ago.

+One of the only hospitals in the Mother Lode region is nearing capacity due to an influx of COVID-19 patients.
+On Friday, Calaveras County public health officials reported that the Mark Twain Medical Center in San Andreas is near capacity with almost double the number of usual patents.

+County health officials say the area’s low vaccination rate may be a factor in the spike in patients.

 In San Joaquin County, new virus cases and the number of people admitted to hospitals has surpassed the peak numbers of cases and patients during last summer’s surge, according to the county health officer.
 But a spokeswoman for the county’s Office of Emergency Services said the county had enough hospital beds to avoid transferring patients out of the county as of Friday.